cleanflight/cleanflight/docs/Board - CC3D.md

 The flex port will be enabled in I2C mode unless USART3 is used.
 You can connect external I2C sensors and displays to this port.

 You cannot use USART3 and I2C at the same time.

+The flex port is the only port usable with the Cleanflight 1-wire protocol passthrough for ESCs.
+On BLHeliSuite, you must apply power to the ESCs first, then with a USB to UART adapter connected to the flex port, apply power to the CC3D and connect to the correct COM port in BLHeliSuite with "Cleanflight" selected as programmer.
+Clicking "Check" should then scan for relevent ESCs where configuration may be edited.

 ## Flex port pinout